Angelo942/gdb_plus/README.md

 `pip3 install git+https://github.com/Angelo942/libdebug.git`

 ## QEMU
 GDB+ can debug processes running under QEMU.
-The current supported architectures are arm and riscv, but 32 and 64 bits.
+The current supported architectures are arm and riscv, both 32 and 64 bits.

-The problem running in qemu is that the base address may be off and we can't identify when the process forks.
+The problem running in qemu is that the base address may be off, we can't identify when the process forks and we can't attach to a running process.
 This limits the features we can use, but the rest is working fine.

 If your binary requires system libraries, look at the (instructions)[https://docs.pwntools.com/en/stable/qemu.html#telling-qemu-where-libraries-are] from pwntools.
 The main idea will be to download the libraries for cross compilation `sudo apt-get install libc6-<arch>-cross` and then copy them to QEMU `sudo ln -s /usr/<arch>-linux-gnu /etc/qemu-binfmt/<arch>`.